A complete guide on how to train your BME688 sensor

-Regardless if you are using the BME688 Breakout Board or Bosch BME688 Gas Sensor Developer Kit, the next step is to import the data into AI Studio.
+Regardless whether you are using the BME688 Breakout Board or the Bosch BME688 Gas Sensor Developer Kit, the next step is to import the data into AI Studio.
 Press the Import Data Button and select your .bmerawdata file.

-If the data stemms from the shuttle board you can switch between the data of the eight sensors.
-Each of the colored lines represents one step of the heater profile that was used to capture the data.
+If the data comes from the shuttle board you can switch between the data of the eight sensors.
+Each one of the coloured lines represents one step of the heater profile that was used to capture the data.

 Note: In most cases you should only use the gas data channel for training.

 Now we need to label our specimens.
-If you recorded the data with the shuttle board and used the on board buttons to mark specimens you will already see a template for each of them.
+If you recorded the data with the shuttle board and used the on-board buttons to mark specimens, you will already be able to see a template for each one of them.
 You can also crop the specimens and create new ones (for example if you recorded multiple specimens using our breakout board).

-After you are done with editing the session press the Import Data button in the bottom right corner of the dialog.
+After you have finished editing the session press the Import Data button in the bottom right corner of the dialog.

 Once you imported and labelled all your specimens it is time to create and train the algorithm.